Bowfish/pilotlog-metamask/avoiding_common_attacks.md

 - [DoS with Block Gas Limit](#dos-with-block-gas-limit)

 ## Reentrancy
-In order to prevent this attack external functions are anly called after all internal work is done.
+In order to prevent this attack external functions are only called after all internal work is done.

 ## Cross-function Race Conditions
-None of the function share the same state.
+None of the functions share the same state.

 ## Timestamp Dependencies
 There are no timestamp dependent functions in the contracts.